FredrikStroemberg/hello-world/README.md

 # hello-world
-Hello World, long time no see.
+Hi sea-world!

 This is fun.
-How come I've never tried this before?
+I have tried this before.

 GoodBye.

+See you soon!